Oregon Parks Foundation Fund

 - Recreational facilities such as fencing, soccer fields, swimming pool construction, ball field lighting, sewer and water systems, landscaping or maintenance.

 - Projects likely to be long delayed.

 Applications are accepted through MyOCF.
 For organizations who have applied in the past, the format and narrative questions will be fairly similar.
-Please review the OPFF online application questions for guidance before beginning your application.
+Please review the RFP document for guidance before beginning your application.

 Applicants will be notified in writing when the application has been acted on by OCF's board.

 - A cover letter providing a brief introduction of the project and what you're asking for.